 Authorizing transportation pricing strategies is essential to promote more efficient use of cars and to improve the impact of transit and active transportation improvements.
 Pricing strategies present an opportunity to fund the transportation system in a more equitable and fiscally sustainable way than current funding sources, promote more efficient functioning of existing infrastructure, and fund new transportation options, especially for those who do not own a vehicle or do not drive.
 Some recent analyses indicate California will not meet its climate goals without implementing equitable roadway pricing strategies as these strategies are projected to achieve up to 27 to 37 percent of the needed per capita VMT reduction.39 The four largest metropolitan planning organizations have included multiple pricing strategies in their adopted sustainable communities strategies (SCSs) to reduce regional GHG emissions.40 Pricing strategies would be implemented with an emphasis to ensure equitable outcome, and in accordance to local needs and context.
 In particular, pricing strategies need to take into account the potential choices available for vulnerable communities to ensure they are not unduly impacted by the strategy.
 Pricing strategies take many forms and can include fees for miles driven, cordon fees for operating vehicles in designated areas, parking fees, fees on congestion impact of ride-hailing services, and dynamic fees on highway lanes and other strategic roads to manage congestion.

-Another critical strategy to improve the use of California’s transportation system and prioritize people movement is to provide transit users, bicyclists, and pedestrians is to provide the necessary road space for these modes to thrive and serve as high-quality alternatives to driving.
+Another critical strategy to improve the use of California’s transportation system and prioritize people movement is to provide transit users, bicyclists, and pedestrians the necessary road space for these modes to thrive and serve as high-quality alternatives to driving.
 While roadway pricing would reduce congestion and facilitate the flow of local transit in general purpose lanes, the capacity of major thoroughfares and other key corridors would be restricted unless dedicated bus lanes, transit signal priority

 38 Namely, those that can afford cars for all members of the household or the cost of housing in high accessibility locations.